 Even though human memory is unreliable, juries overwhelmingly believe eyewitnesses.
 In an amicus brief, the American Psychological Association (APA) pointed to studies that show juries “over-believe” eyewitnesses who testify in criminal trials.

 When a person is facing criminal charges, he or she deserves to have a fair trial based on reliable evidence, and studies have shown that eyewitness identifications are not always reliable.
 The Supreme Court will now decide if what standard applies when challenging the reliability of that evidence.

-When your future is on the line, it is important to hire a criminal defense attorney who will fight for your rights.
+When your future is on the line, it is super important to hire a criminal defense attorney who will fight for your rights.
 You should speak with a Minneapolis criminal defense attorney who has a strong record of challenging constitutional rights violations.